 In consideration of the rights granted to Santen under the agreement, we received a one-time upfront fee of \$10.0 million.
 In addition, we are eligible to receive up to a total of \$155.0 million in milestone payments upon the achievement of certain milestones, of which \$20.0 million relates to the initiation of certain development activities, \$52.5 million relates to the submission of certain regulatory filings and receipt of certain regulatory approvals and \$82.5 million relates to commercialization activities and the achievement of specified levels of product sales.
-As of June 30, 2017, we had received \$3.0 million in milestones related to development activities, and in July 2017, an additional \$7.0 million milestone payment was earned in accordance with the agreement.
-If TRC105 products are successfully commercialized in the field of ophthalmology, Santen will be required to pay us tiered royalties on net sales ranging from high single digits to low teens, depending on the volume of sales, subject to adjustments in certain circumstances.
-In addition, Santen will reimburse us for all royalties due by us under certain third party agreements with respect to the use, manufacture or commercialization of TRC105 products in the field of ophthalmology by Santen and its affiliates and sublicensees.
-Royalties will continue on a country-by-country basis through the later of the expiration of our patent rights applicable to the TRC105 products in a given country or 12 years after the first commercial sale of the first TRC105 product commercially launched in such country.
+If carotuximab products are successfully commercialized in the field of ophthalmology, Santen will be required to pay us tiered royalties on net sales ranging from high single digits to low teens, depending on the volume of sales, subject to adjustments in certain circumstances.
+In addition, Santen will reimburse us for all royalties due by us under certain third party agreements with respect to the use, manufacture or commercialization of carotuximab products in the field of ophthalmology by Santen and its affiliates and sublicensees.
+Royalties will continue on a country-by-country basis through the later of the expiration of our patent rights applicable to the carotuximab products in a given country or 12 years after the first commercial sale of the first carotuximab product commercially launched in such country.
+As of March 31, 2019, \$10.0 million of the development milestones have been achieved and received in accordance with the agreement.